Akuli/python-tutorial/if.md

 ## Storing code in files

-At this point it's easier to put your code into a file and use it there.
+At this point it's easier to put our code into a file and use it there.
 If you use IDLE, go to File at top left and select New File, or just press Ctrl+N.